guicocoa/pinview/README.md

 # Passcode view

+## Notice

+I will not maintain this library any longer.
+Instead, I would suggest you look at [this one](https://github.com/project-imas/app-password) &mdash; also written by me &mdash; that is much more modern, flexible, and easily integrated into apps.
+It departs a bit from the system passcode view so that it can be highly customized.

 ## About

 This project gives you a passcode control that can be dropped into any iOS app.
 It behaves exactly like the passcode screens that can be seen by going to Settings > General > Passcode Lock.